Towards Automatic Threat Detection: A Survey of Advances of Deep Learning within X-ray Security Imaging: Discussion and Future Directions

 \paragraph{Exploiting Multiple-View Information} Existing research recognizes the critical role played by multiple-view imagery, especially when the detection of an object from a particular viewpoint is challenging \cite{Michel2009, Steitz2018, Liang2018}.

-Two key study \cite{Liang2018} and \cite{Steitz2018} investigate utilizing multiple-view integration inside/outside a CNN.
+Few studies \cite{Liang2018, Steitz2018, Isaac-Medina2020} investigate utilizing multiple-view integration inside/outside a CNN.
 Despite the incremental performance improvement reported, further work is required to investigate other possible ways to utilise multiple-view imagery better.

-\paragraph{Transferring Between Domains and X-ray Scanners} As pointed out in \cite{Caldwell2017,Gaus2019a}, transferring models between different scanners could be challenging due to the unknown intrinsics of the scanners.
+\paragraph{Domain Adaptation between X-ray Scanners} As pointed out in \cite{Caldwell2017,Gaus2019a}, transferring models between different scanners could be challenging due to the unknown intrinsics of the scanners.
 Future work would utilize domain adaptation \cite{Zhu2017}, where the source domain contains images from one scanner, and the target domain would be of another X-ray scanner.
 Training with even unbalanced datasets would learn the intrinsic, and map from one to the other.

 \paragraph{Improving Unsupervised Anomaly Detection Approaches} The performance of the current anomaly detection algorithms presented in Section \ref{subsec:dl.applications.anomaly.detection} is somewhat limited to be deployed for a real-world scenario.
 Therefore, more research on this topic needs to be undertaken to design better reconstruction techniques that thoroughly learn the characteristics of the normality from which the abnormality would be detected.